 Chemoradiotherapy for anal cancer

 Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.
-The drugs circulate throughout the body in the bloodstream.
-Radiotherapy uses high energy waves similar to x-rays to kill cancer cells.
+And radiotherapy kills the cancer cells using high energy waves similar to x-rays.

-- stage 1 to 3 in the anal canal
+- 1 to 3 and in the anal canal

-- stage 2 to 3 in the anal margin
+- 2 to 3 and in the anal margin

 Some people might have low dose chemoradiotherapy after surgery for stage 1 cancer of the anal margin.
 This is usually when there is a risk that some cancer cells might have been left behind.